 Cross-reaction and oxidation occurring between various organic substances present in the alcohol lead to the formation of additional unique congeners.
-Combination of European oak and smoky, spicy and sweet flavors given by oloroso sherry gives rise to fine flavors in scotch.
+A combination of European oak and smoky, spicy, and sweet flavors given by oloroso sherry gives rise to fine flavors in scotch.
 Bourbon whiskey needs new oak barrels with charred inner surfaces.
-Most non-whiskey and some whiskey spirits do not require fresh, unused or charred oak barrels.
+Most non-whiskey and some whiskey spirits do not require fresh, unused, or charred oak barrels.

 Cognac supervision allows only the use of French oak barrels.
 These are not charred.
 Newly distilled cognac is kept inside new oak barrels for 16 to 18 months.
 A plurality of malt whiskey is aged in bourbon barrels.
 Only a few malt whiskeys are kept in sherry barrels.
 American oak barrels are quite hard so whiskey matures slowly.
 Spanish oak barrels contain a resin that directly affects the flavors.
 Sherry and bourbon both leach out stronger oak extracts and tannins, hence result in a lighter whiskey.